LTC Judd Floris

-Lieutenant Colonel Matt Balint is a native of Youngstown, Ohio.
-He graduated from Purdue University in 1996 and was commissioned as a Second Lieutenant in the U.S. Army as an Infantry Officer.
+Lieutenant Colonel Judd Floris graduated from the United States Military Academy at West Point in 1999 and was commissioned as a Second Lieutenant in the U.S. Army as an Infantry Officer.

-His awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, the Meritorious Service Medal with two Oak Leaf Clusters, the Army Commendation Medal, the Joint Service Achievement Medal, the Combat Infantry Man’s Badge, Expert Infantry Man’s Badge, the Special Forces Tab, Ranger Tab, Military Free Fall Jumpmaster Badge, Master Parachutist Badge, and Air Assault Badge.
+His awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, the Defense Meritorious Service Medal with one Oak Leaf Cluster, the Meritorious Service Medal with two Oak Leaf Clusters, the Joint Service Commendation Medal with one Oak Leaf Cluster, the Combat and Expert Infantryman’s Badges, the Special Forces and Ranger Tabs, Master Parachutist Badge, Military Free Fall Badge, Pathfinder Badge, Air Assault Badge, and the Staff Identification Badges from the Office of the Secretary of Defense, the Joint Staff, and the Army Staff.
+Lieutenant Colonel Floris also holds parachutist's badges from seven countries.

 Command Sergeant Major